-Currently, Mr. Aronin serves as Executive Chair of the Board and we do not have a lead independent director.
+Currently, Mr. Aronin serves as Chair of the Board and we do not have a lead independent director.
 As a founder of our company, Mr. Aronin is best positioned to identify strategic priorities, lead critical discussion and execute our business plans.
 The board of directors believes that this overall structure meets the current corporate governance needs and oversight responsibilities of the board of directors.
-Moreover, each of the directors, other than Mr. Aronin, is independent.
-Mr. Aronin does not serve on any committees of the board of directors.
+Moreover, each of the directors, other than Dr. Dayno and Mr. Aronin, is independent.
+Dr. Dayno and Mr. Aronin do not serve on any committees of the board of directors.
 The board of directors believes that the independent directors provide effective oversight of management.